• Skip to primary navigation

 • Remember that the cake will continue baking in its adorable mug vessle for a few minutes after removal from the microwave.

-• Use a little cooking spray, butter, or oil to grease the edges before filling with batter.
+• Use a little cooking spray, vegan butter, or oil to grease the edges before filling with batter.

 • Raquel's article suggests adding 1 tablespoon of water to the top of the batter (in the mug) before baking if your mug cakes emerge too done.
 Also, the batter should be a little sticky when you touch the top - as opposed to completely solid.